Configuring Single Sign-On with Active Directory Federation Services

 - Check the My SSO System is ADFS (Active Directory Federation Services) option.

 - Copy and paste the certificate that you saved in step 6 into the X.509 Certificate field.

 - Click Save to save the access control profile.
 The new access control profile should appear in the list of profiles.

 - Back in the AD FS Management application, open Relying Party Trusts.

 - Click Add Relying Party Trust… in the right hand panel.

 - Click Start in the wizard and then paste the Metadata URL that was displayed in step 15 into the Federation metadata address field.

 - Click Next and then give your relying party trust a name.

 - Continue clicking Next until the Finish step.
-Uncheck the Open the Edit Claim Rules dialog for this relying party trust when the wizard closes checkbox.
+Uncheck the Configure claims issuance policy for this application checkbox.
 Click Close.